 2. No required accounts.
 No "sign up to unlock."
 No email capture before the tool works.

 3. No tracking.
 No Google Analytics.
 No Facebook pixel.
 No user profiling.
 Netlify's built-in server logs count IPs and paths for operational purposes; they don't build user profiles.
+If ads ever appear on the site, they'll be via EthicalAds — text-based, no cookies, no behavioral targeting, no user data shared.
+You'll see them announced here before they go live.

 4. No dark patterns.
 No manipulative design.
 If a button looks like a button, it does what you'd expect.